Albert Sayles Ferris

 Hobe Ferris committed 61 errors as a rookie for Boston in 1901.
 This did not lead the league - Kid Gleason of Detroit made 64 errors - but it remains to this day the second-highest total ever for a second baseman in the AL. He did hit .250 with 15 triples and 63 RBI, however.
 The following season, he cut his error total to 39 and began to acquire a reputation as a stellar fielder with outstanding range.
 He was also one of the league's feistiest players, being suspended in 1902 for an altercation with umpire Jack Sheridan.
 On September 11, 1906, he got into a nasty fight with teammate Jack Hayden, whom he accused of lackadaisical play, leading to his suspension for the remainder of the season.

 Boston repeated as pennant winners in 1904, although no World Series was played that year.
 Ferris only hit .213 that season, and the team fell down the standings over the next years as its star players began to show their age.
+On July 4, 1905, he set a futility record by going 0 for 13 in a doubleheader against the Philadelphia Athletics; this has only been matched by Brian Hunter, on July 20, 1998.
 By 1906, Boston was in last place with a 49-105 record.
 Ferris was one of the team's few bright spots, playing excellent defense and ranking among American League leaders in extra base hits.
 He was traded to the St. Louis Browns for the 1908 season, and enjoyed his best year at the plate, hitting .270 with 74 RBIs.
 He was moved to third base as the Browns had an established second baseman in Jimmy Williams.
 Not losing a step, he led AL third basemen in putouts, double plays and fielding percentage that year.
 However, the end was near, and after a 1909 season where he hit .216 for the Browns, he returned to the Minor Leagues where he played a few more years until he had lost his speed and his arm strength.

 Sporting Life of April 8, 1905 had his photo and a biography.
 He first attracted attention while playing at Attleboro, MA, and then was in the minors in the Northeast until Boston picked him up.
 The article praised his fielding and especially his throwing.